fuzzygroup/wayfarer/docs/basics/tutorial.md

 This will do.
 We set up a single route which maps the repository URI (and only this URI) to `CollectGithubIssues#overview`.
 Whenever we feed the job that URI, that very method takes the stage.

-Let's have our job do some work.
+Let's do this.
 Instead of instantiating jobs on your own, call `::perform_now` and pass an arbitrary number of URIs:

 {% highlight ruby %}
 class CollectGithubIssues < Wayfarer::Job